 La Fortaleza is located directly in the center of Old San Juan and is easily walkable from most parts of the city.
 There are many local buses that will let off travelers at the Terminal Covadonga San Juan.
 From the terminal, it will take under 15 minutes to walk to the site.

 One of the highlights in the entire palace is an ancient mahogany clock that stands along one of the corridors.
 Before he left La Fortaleza, the last Spanish governor of Puerto Rico paused in front of it and struck its face with his sword, stopping time at the very last moment of Spanish rule in the New World.

 Don't Forget About Christmas

-If you've bought the kids to the island for Christmas, check out what's cooking at La Fortaleza on the 25th; your child might just come away with a free gift.
+If you've bought the kids to the island for Christmas, check out what's cooking at La Fortaleza on December 25th—the children might just come away with a free gift.

 Consider visiting La Fortaleza as part of a more extensive tour.
 Operators like Viator.com offer fun outings with expert guides that include a stop at the museum but include more sights.
 A benefit to booking a package tour is the operator will handle tickets and entry into La Fortaleza, so all you'll have to do is enjoy the scenery.

 Package options include historical walking tours through the streets of Old San Juan, zipping along on a Segway, visits to the Barcadi Factory, and breezy sailing excursions through the waters of the Old San Juan Harbor.the waters of the Old San Juan Harbor.